-Groundwater plays a significant hydrological and ecological role in the natural functioning of Doñana.
-It also supports a very diverse flora and fauna and is one of the most important National Parks in Spain.
+The groundwater plays a significant hydrological and ecological role in the natural functioning of Doñana.
+It also supports a very diverse flora and fauna and is one of the most important National Parks in the European Union.
 The groundwater regime is threatened by abstraction of water for irrigation and the fertilizer leaching from agriculture.
 In this context, it is relevant to clarify the ownership and legality of wells and water withdrawals through them, as well as to establish ways of measurement.
 Additionally there is a need to further reduce fertilizer use and other agrochemicals shifting to organic agriculture for instance.
-Even if in the short term the effects will go unnoticed (the watertable changes in Doñana progress at a slow pace), in the long term the reduction of pollution and water consumption is crucial to ensure the conservation of Doñana.
+Even if in the short term the effects will go unnoticed (the water-table changes in Doñana progress at a slow pace), in the long term the reduction of pollution and water consumption is crucial to ensure the conservation of Doñana.

-Finally, the green water used by forests contributes significantly to the use of water resources (442 Mm3/yr, which is about 44% of total water use).
+Finally, the green water used by forests contributes significantly to the use of water resources (440 Mm/year, which is about 44% of total water use).
 This analysis is a first approximation since data on the environmental water uses are limited.
 If the evapotranspiration by scrublands had been taken into account, these figures would have probably been higher.
 Further research is needed on this topic.

 In conclusion, it seems clear that integrated water allocation, planning and management is needed in the Doñana region, considering the environmental water requirements together with the blue (surface and ground), green and grey water footprints, to achieve a more compatible agricultural production with the protection of ecosystems and this is possible without impairing the livelihoods of the farmers because the main water consumer is a low economic value and water intensive crop -the rice.
+In other words, this analysis seems to indicate that in this case a policy of 'more cash and care of nature per drop' is feasible.
+Moreover, it may be a win-win solution where farmers and conservationist may be glad.